Punchyou/Punchyou.github.io/_posts/2020-07-17-feature_selection.md

 3. **Garbage In Garbage out**: Poor-quality input will produce Poor-Quality output

-Three categories of feature selection process:
+Four categories of feature selection process:
-1. **Filter Based**: An example of such a metric could be correlation/chi-square
+1. **Filter Based**: An example of such a metric could be correlation with the ouput (Gram-Schmidt, mutual information), PCA or chi-square
 2. **Wrapper-based**: Wrapper methods consider the selection of a set of features as a search problem.
-Example: *Recursive Feature Elimination*
+Example: *Recursive Feature Elimination*.
+Disadvandages are the overfitting risk and computation time.
 3. **Embedded**: Embedded methods use algorithms that have built-in feature selection methods.
 For instance, *Lasso* and *RF* have their own feature selection methods.
+4. **Hybrid**: Combine filter (for dimentionality reduction) and wrappers (to find the best subset).

 ## Implementation
 The problem that we want to solve is to find the best features that can tell us if a football player is "great" or not, based on dataset of existing football players.
 Our training dataset consists of a column that contains names of famous football players to date, columns with different information about those players and an *Overall* column (range 46 - 94) based on which we will decide where a player is "great" or not.
 In our case, if the *Overall* score is more than 87, then we consider the player "great".